Jejoreo/PSBE-Research-Team-Repo/Meeting Note/Jevon's Thesis Conclusion Sketch.md

 			"y": 43.79919416971097,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",
-			"width": 945,
+			"width": 943.79931640625,
-			"height": 124,
+			"height": 125,
 			"seed": 2131566739,
 			"groupIds": [],
+			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
 			"updated": 1689150612388,
-			"link": "",
+			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
 			"text": "1.
 PSBE Pastes & Mortars > SBE; <PCC < Fly ash (28 days)\n2.
 PSBE_5 is recommended -> Lab strength decrease; Structural Wise, PSBE_15 is satisfying\n(PCC is used)\n3.
 Non-structural usage is also fine.
 From all the procedures done so far, not all ASCM C1709\nis covered.
 A full review based on ASCM C1709 is still needed before actual usage.", "rawText": "1.
 PSBE Pastes & Mortars > SBE; <PCC < Fly ash (28 days)\n2.
 PSBE_5 is recommended -> Lab strength decrease; Structural Wise, PSBE_15 is satisfying\n(PCC is used)\n3.
 Non-structural usage is also fine.
 From all the procedures done so far, not all ASCM C1709\nis covered.
-A full review based on ASCM C1709 is still needed before actual usage.", "baseline": 117,
+A full review based on ASCM C1709 is still needed before actual usage.", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "1.
 PSBE Pastes & Mortars > SBE; <PCC < Fly ash (28 days)\n2.
 PSBE_5 is recommended -> Lab strength decrease; Structural Wise, PSBE_15 is satisfying\n(PCC is used)\n3.
 Non-structural usage is also fine.
 From all the procedures done so far, not all ASCM C1709\nis covered.
-A full review based on ASCM C1709 is still needed before actual usage."
+A full review based on ASCM C1709 is still needed before actual usage.", "lineHeight": 1.25,
+			"baseline": 118
 		},
 		{
 			"type": "ellipse",